ark-lang/ark/SYNTAX.md

 ##FOR loops

 We felt that the old style of the **for** loop was annoying as hell.
-So we implemented a new way to use them:
+So we added our own little prettifying sauce to it:

 	for data_type variable_name:<start, end, step> {
 		statements;